nazar-r/aMessage/docs/README.md

-# A Messenger TypeScript App on React + NestJS + PSQL
+# Messaging App built with TypeScript + React + NestJS + PostgreSQL

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.